Zbigniew Brzezinski: Arab-Israeli conflict

-On October 10, 2007, Brzezinski along with other influential signatories sent a letter to President George W. Bush and Secretary of State Condoleezza Rice titled "Failure Risks Devastating Consequences."
+On October 10, 2007, Brzeziński along with other influential signatories sent a letter to President George W. Bush and Secretary of State Condoleezza Rice titled "Failure Risks Devastating Consequences."
 The letter was partly an advice and a warning of the failure of an upcoming U.S.-sponsored Middle East conference scheduled for November 2007 between representatives of Israelis and Palestinians.
 The letter also suggested to engage in "a genuine dialogue with Hamas" rather than to isolate it further.

 Ending Soviet détente

 Presidential Directive 18 on U.S. National Security, signed early in Carter's term, signaled a fundamental reassessment of the value of détente, and set the United States on a course to quietly end Kissinger's strategy.

-Zbigniew Brzezinski played a major role in organizing Jimmy Carter's policies on the Soviet Union as a grand strategy.
-Brzezinski was a liberal Democrat and a committed anti-communist, favoring social justice while seeing world events in substantially Cold War terms.
-Additionally, according to Foreign Policy, "Brzezinski’s outlook was anti-Soviet, but he also insisted, like George Kennan before him, on the necessity of cultivating a strong West."
+Zbigniew Brzeziński played a major role in organizing Jimmy Carter's policies on the Soviet Union as a grand strategy.
+Brzeziński was a liberal Democrat and a committed anti-communist, favoring social justice while seeing world events in substantially Cold War terms.
+Additionally, according to Foreign Policy, "Brzeziński's outlook was anti-Soviet, but he also insisted, like George Kennan before him, on the necessity of cultivating a strong West."

-Brzezinski stated that human rights could be used to put the Soviet Union ideologically on the defensive:
+Brzeziński stated that human rights could be used to put the Soviet Union ideologically on the defensive:

 I felt strongly that in the U.S.-Soviet competition the appeal of America as a free society could become an important asset, and I saw in human rights an opportunity to put the Soviet Union ideologically on the defensive....by actively pursuing this' commitment we could mobilize far greater global support and focus global attention on the glaring internal weaknesses of the Soviet system.

-Brzezinski's policy on Iran was thoroughly connected to the Soviet Union, because it was observed that each coup and revolution in 1979 had advanced Soviet power towards the Persian Gulf.
-Brzezinski advised President Carter that the United States's "greatest vulnerability" lay on an arc "stretching from Chittagong through Islamabad to Aden."
+Brzeziński's policy on Iran was thoroughly connected to the Soviet Union, because it was observed that each coup and revolution in 1979 had advanced Soviet power towards the Persian Gulf.
+Brzeziński advised President Carter that the United States's "greatest vulnerability" lay on an arc "stretching from Chittagong through Islamabad to Aden."
 This played a role in the Carter Doctrine.